 Outfit Your RV With The Basics

-- Bedding: sleeping bags or sheets & blankets, pillows.
+- Bedding: sleeping bags and sleeping pads, sheets & blankets, pillows.

-- Cooking essentials: basic pots & pans, can opener, colander.
+- Camp kitchen essentials: basic pots & pans, can opener, colander.

 - Bathroom: toilet paper, toiletries, towels.